-- 130 For the reasons given above, booking forecasts of a future use of the infrastructure for hydrogen transport are not to be taken into consideration in this process. - No positive externalities, no further reduction in the f-factor - 131 It cannot be assumed that there are positive externalities leading to a further reduction in the factor. - 132 Pursuant to Article 23(1)(b) of Regulation (EU) 2017/459, positive externalities caused by the incremental capacity project on the market and/or the transmission system can lead to an additional reduction in the f-factor. - 133 The applicants have not examined any further positive externalities or applied for a further reduction of the f-factor on this basis, nor did consultation respondents comment on this aspect.
+123 For the reasons given above, booking forecasts of a future use of the infrastructure for hydrogen transport are not to be taken into consideration in this process.

+No positive externalities, no further reduction in the f-factor

-The ruling chamber shares the approach of the applicants in this regard. - In general, when determining the f-factor it must be taken into account that the aim of the economic test is to ensure the economic viability of the project and that therefore those network users demanding incremental capacity assume the corresponding financial risks associated with their demand themselves (see recital 11 of Regulation (EU) 2017/459).
+- 124 It cannot be assumed that there are positive externalities leading to a further reduction in the ffactor. - 125 Pursuant to Article 23(1)(b) of Regulation (EU) 2017/459, positive externalities caused by the incremental capacity project on the market and/or the transmission system can lead to an additional reduction in the f-factor. - 126 The applicants have not examined any further positive externalities or applied for a further reduction of the f-factor on this basis, nor did consultation respondents comment on this aspect.
+The ruling chamber shares the approach of the applicants in this regard. - 127 In general, when determining the f-factor it must be taken into account that the aim of the economic test is to ensure the economic viability of the project and that therefore those network users demanding incremental capacity assume the corresponding financial risks associated with their demand themselves (see recital 11 of Regulation (EU) 2017/459).
 Therefore, if there is reliable information about revenue that is not included in the economic test but can be generated at a later time, it can justify a reduction in the f-factor.
-If, however, these future bookings are relatively uncertain, there is a high risk that network users in general will have to pay for the unachieved
+If, however, these future bookings are relatively uncertain, there is a high risk that network users in general will have to pay for the unachieved future revenue, rather than the network users that requested the incremental capacity, which contravenes recital 11 of Regulation (EU) 2017/459.

-- future revenue, rather than the network users that requested the incremental capacity, which contravenes recital 11 of Regulation (EU) 2017/459. - It should also be noted that, as part of the economic test, only the costs included in the present value of the estimated increase in the allowed (target) revenue of the transmission system operators are refinanced from the revenue from bookings by network users of capacity from the offer level.
+- It should also be noted that, as part of the economic test, only the costs included in the present value of the estimated increase in the allowed (target) revenue of the transmission system operators are refinanced from the revenue from bookings by network users of capacity from the offer level.
 There is no cost attribution of existing infrastructure, even if some of it is used to provide the incremental capacity, reducing the need for network expansion, from the booking revenue of the incremental capacity from the offer level.
-This project application, in particular, takes significant account of existing infrastructure for incremental capacity with the aim of expanding the network efficiently and reducing the need for network expansion.
-The existing infrastructure that provides the current DZK products along some of the sections of the NEL can be used for the product upgrade.
-However, once the existing bookings expire on 1 October 2039, there is no cost attribution of this existing infrastructure since the economic test only uses the (partially forecast) revenue to cover the new network infrastructure. - The reduction of the f-factor beyond that mentioned above would only shift exclusively project-related costs from those network users requesting incremental capacity proportionally to other network users (in general) as well.
+This project application, in particular, takes significant account of infrastructure for incremental capacity that already exists or is to be created by the Gas NDP 2020-2030 with the aim of expanding the network efficiently and reducing the need for network expansion.
+Along the sections of the NEL, the infrastructure that already exists or is to be created by the FZK products requested here rather than the DZK products resulting from the Gas NDP.
+However, there is no cost attribution of this infrastructure that already exists or is to be created by the Gas NDP since the economic test only uses the (partially forecast) revenue to cover the new network infrastructure from this process. - 129 The reduction of the f-factor beyond that mentioned above would only shift exclusively projectrelated costs from those network users requesting incremental capacity proportionally to other network users (in general) as well.
 In light of recital 11 of Regulation (EU) 2017/459, therefore, it was necessary to take a restrictive approach to the determination of the f-factor.